89luca89/distrobox/README.md

 luca-linux@x250:~$
 ```

+It also includes a `toolbox_export` functionality to export applications and services from
+the container onto the host.

 # Compatibility

 Differently from the original project, this one does **not need** a dedicated image
 but can use normal images in example from docker hub.

 Granted, they may not be as featureful as expected (some of them do not even have `which` )
-but that's all doable in the toolbox itself after bootstrapping it.
+but that's all doable in the container itself after bootstrapping it.

 Main concern is having basic user management utilities (`usermod, passwd`) and `sudo` correctly
 set.